Skip to content

 Winners and Losers

-Cynergy Bank's Business Health Score**, which measures the ratio of new businesses created to those lost, reveals a stark divide across industries:
+Cynergy Bank's Business Health Score**, which measures the ratio of new businesses created to those lost, reveals the following sectors leading the pack:

-• Education: the sector has a robust score of 1.31 and includes all types of education businesses from pre-primary to tertiary, special needs, sports and even driving schools.
+• Education: The sector has a robust score of 1.38 and includes all types of education businesses from pre-primary to tertiary, special needs, sports and even driving schools.

 Regional disparities

-London continues to outperform the rest of the country with a score of 1.12, compared to the national average of 1.03.
-In contrast, the East Midlands and Wales are experiencing the most significant business closures, with scores of 0.94 and 0.95 respectively.***
+The North East has outperformed the rest of the country with a score of 1.20, narrowly beating London at 1.19, and compared to the national average of 1.07.
+In contrast, the South West and West Midlands are experiencing the most significant business closures, with scores of 0.95.***

 Nick Fahy